 How Are Steroids Used to Treat Thyroid Eye Disease?

-Reviewed by: HU Medical Review Board | Last reviewed: September 2023
+Reviewed by: HU Medical Review Board | Last reviewed: September 2024 | Last updated: September 2024

 Thyroid eye disease (TED) is a rare, progressive autoimmune disease that affects the tissues in and around the eyes.
-In TED, the body’s own immune system incorrectly targets and harms the healthy tissue.
+In TED, the body’s own immune system incorrectly targets and harms healthy tissue.
 TED causes inflammation, swelling, irritation, and sometimes vision problems.1

 Steroids, also called glucocorticoids or corticosteroids, are a type of drug used to treat TED in the active phase.
 Steroids are effective anti-inflammatories used to decrease the inflammation and swelling caused by TED.1,2